According to Newton's Law of Gravity, what is the magnitude of th... | Channels for Pearson+

 1

+Identify the two masses involved in this problem: the mass of the Sun (M) and the mass of the planet (m).

+Recognize that the distance r is the separation between the center of the Sun and the center of the planet.

-Divide the result from the numerator by the result from the denominator to find the magnitude of the gravitational force exerted on the Earth by the Sun.
+Substitute the known values into the formula: F = (G * m * M) / r^2.
+This represents the magnitude of the gravitational force exerted by the planet on the Sun.

+Understand that the gravitational force is mutual, meaning the Sun exerts an equal and opposite force on the planet, according to Newton's Third Law of Motion.

 Watch next